"The owl of Minerva spreads its wings only with the coming of the dusk."

 We see similar examples of these in the modern-day.

 Take the "anchor outs" in the bay area of California, as reported recently by Vice News.
 These people escape the legal and cultural norms of living on land or paying taxes and rent by living out on the water on their boats.

-Or as one of my favorite scholars, James Scott theorizes that the famous "dark ages," in which no centralized power could exert influence and write a history of the world, was actually an unprecedented time of freedom away from coercive states.
+Or as one of my favorite scholars James Scott theorizes, the famous "dark ages" in which no centralized power could exert influence and write a history of the world, was actually an unprecedented time of freedom away from coercive states.

 Examples are abundant: the Great Dismal swamp, the mountains of South East Asia, or the Nanjing Safety Zone during the infamous Nanjing Rape/Massacre inflicted upon the local population by the Imperial Japanese army.
 And of course, we can not ignore a new dimension to this: the internet.

 What is less understood is what happens in these spaces.
 How they emerge, why they disappear.
 The cost incurred of entry, the value earned.
 My hope is that such spaces are better understood and possibly, imagined.

 If you are interested in any of such topics and many more (as seen in the various articles already written), consider joining the discussion and supporting my work!